These Coil Gauge Wheels Can Help You Get Your Crop In On Time

 “The new Ryan NT NT coil gauge wheel system has removed this limitation, in turn allowing farmers to be more productive,”

-“We have seen great results in 2020, especially in sticky conditions, which was proven on a property in the northern Wimmera this year,”
+“We have seen great results in recent seasons, especially in sticky conditions, which was proven on properties in the northern Wimmera,”

 “As the timing of getting your crop in is very important, it is great to not lose time to wet weather like you normally would with discs.”